vuejs/eslint-plugin-vue/docs/rules/no-v-for-template-key.md

 > disallow `key` attribute on `<template v-for>`

-- :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.
+- :gear: This rule is included in `"plugin:vue/essential"`.

 ## :book: Rule Details